epic-person-on/unblocker-frontend/README.md

 You can preview the production build with `npm run preview`.

 >[!NOTE]
-> This comes with the netlify adapter, you can change this is package.json
+> This comes with the vercel adapter, you can change this in the svelte.config.js